Gwinnett Offers Drop-Off Glass Recycling in Norcross, Peachtree Corners and Sugar Hill

 - The Georgia glass market is very strong – about 1,200 people employed by five companies in eight locations in Georgia, which generate over $1B of products a year with recycled glass.

-You can recycling your glass in Gwinnett County at the following locations:
+You can recycle your glass in Gwinnett County at the following locations:

 - Snellville Recycling Center – 2531 Marigold Road